mounan/PortfolioViewer/README.md

 If you discover a vulnerability:
 - Do not open a public issue
-- Email: opendevsociety@cc.cc
+- Email: <a href="mailto:opendevsociety@cc.cc">opendevsociety@cc.cc</a>
-- We’ll coordinate responsible disclosure and patch swiftly
+- We'll coordinate responsible disclosure and patch swiftly

 ## 📜 License <a name="license"></a>